 Kimbrel quickest to 300 saves as Red Sox rally 6-5 at Texas

-ARLINGTON, Texas (AP) — Craig Kimbrel became the quickest pitcher to reach 300 career saves, closing out a 6-5 win by the Boston Red Sox after they rallied and got the go-ahead run in the top of the ninth inning at Texas on Saturday night.
+Kimbrel struck out two for his ninth save in 10 chances this season as the Red Sox won 6-5 at Texas on Saturday night.
+They had scored the go-ahead run in the top of the ninth, after Joe Kelly struck out the only two batters he faced when the Rangers had the bases loaded in the eighth.

+”It feels like forever, and also feels like it’s flown by,” Kimbrel said. ”Eight years ago today, I got called up for the first time.
+It’s neat to be able to get my 300th save on the same day.
+I’ve been a part of a lot of great teams.
+There’s a lot of save opportunities, a lot of chances.
+If it wasn’t for that, we wouldn’t be talking today.”

-Kimbrel worked a perfect ninth for his ninth save this season.
-His 300th save overall came in his 494th career appearance and 330th save opportunity, and just less than three weeks before his 30th birthday.
+Kimbrel’s 300th save overall came in his 494th career appearance and 330th save opportunity, and about three weeks before his 30th birthday.
+He had 186 saves for Atlanta from 2010-14, and 39 in his only season for San Diego before 75 since joining the Red Sox in 2016.

+His 300 saves came quicker than anyone in terms of appearances, save opportunities and age.
+Mariano Rivera got his 300th save in his 537th game, Joe Nathan in his 335th save opportunity and Francisco Rodriguez at age 31.

+”I got an early chance at a young age on some good teams,” Kimbrel said. ”I’ve gotten a chance earlier than a lot of guys have.”

+Kimbrel’s grandfather drove down from Kansas to see the game.
+He also was there for Kimbrel’s 200th save, which came during his season with the Padres.

-Andrew Benintendi hit a triple off the right-center wall in the ninth against Keone Kela (2-2) and scored on a sacrifice fly by Hanley Ramirez.
+Andrew Benintendi hit a triple off the right-center wall in the ninth against Keone Kela (2-2), missing a home run by only a couple of feet.
+He came home on a sacrifice fly by Hanley Ramirez, setting the stage for Kimbrel.

+”Unreal.
+He’s been good for a long time,” manager Alex Cora said of the closer. ”For him to do it in that game, it’s kind of appropriate.
+It’s one that as a team we grinded it out.”

 Boston is 24-9, the best record in the majors, and retained sole possession of the AL East lead a game ahead of the Yankees after New York (23-10) won for the 14th time in 15 games earlier Saturday, 5-2 at home over Cleveland.
 The Red Sox have been alone atop the division since April 1.